Six hidden Marketing Leaks draining Profits from your Business

-Anyone who’s ever written an academic essay will know the importance of substantiating the claims you make.
-This is good practice in your marketing too.
+It’s essential you substantiate the claims you make and it’s essential you do that in your marketing too.
 We encourage all clients to undertake a Proof Audit.

 This involves identifying the promises you make, and mapping proof to each one.
 Proof includes such things as reviews, testimonials, awards, research, statistics, etc. Wherever you promise that a customer will see a benefit in buying from you, evidence this with some proof that clearly demonstrates this.

-One of the key things about these three projects in particular, is that they cannot be done at arms length.
-They are not jobs that a marketing agency could ‘take off your plate’.
+One of the key things about these three projects is that they are not jobs that a marketing agency could ‘take off your plate’.
 The knowledge needed to create these marketing Funnels and Filters is in your business.
-It takes time, but if you carve out the time to focus on them, it really will be worth it.

 One of our B2B clients, Monkey Puzzle Training & Consulting, provides leadership training programmes for enterprise level organisations.
 Co-founders, Karen Meager and John MacLachlan focused fully on these middle three leaks.
 In a series of workshops with their training associates - who also perform in a sales function - they worked on creating these tools.
-Within six months they had landed a game-changing corporate project, and within twelve months they doubled their turnover.
-Again, with no additional focus on lead generation.
+Within six months they had landed a game-changing corporate project, and within twelve months they doubled their turnover with no additional spending.

 Only then are you ready to turn those Taps on

 These six marketing leaks form part of the Thirteen Touchpoint Leaks™ - they are the ones that businesses may not even know that they have.
-So much marketing literature is focussed on the Taps, that these unsung marketing projects get forgotten - silently siphoning off your profits in the background.
+So much marketing literature is focussed on the Taps, that these unsung marketing projects get forgotten.

-Naturally, we have tools and templates for the Taps part of this picture.
-But, the thing is, that this is the easy bit.
-There are literally thousands of experts in turning the Taps on… from advertising agencies to pay-per-click specialists, shouting loudly is a well trodden path… that, typically, you pay to be the loudest voice.
+There are thousands of experts that help to turn Taps on… from advertising agencies to pay-per-click specialists, shouting loudly is a well-trodden path… that, typically, you pay to be the loudest voice.